streetturtle/streetturtle.github.io/_posts/2014-11-30-automatic-site-creation.markdown

 ## Some problems

 For the moment there is one problem with this method which I still cannot resolve.
-For some reason the first post reqest of site creation is ignored.
+For some reason the first post request of site creation is ignored.
 So in my example only one site will be created.

 Working project you can find on my [github].